 - Shake.
 A sharp wrist shake fires the weapon.
 Tilt left or right to cycle salvo sizes — left/right is used here instead of up/down because a shake motion is more likely to accidentally register as an up/down tilt, so the salvo control uses the other axis to stay out of the way.

 Salvo Size controls how many darts fire per trigger.
-The available sizes are:
+The available sizes can be changed in the config file; the defaults are:

 - 0 — Row by row.
 Darts fire from each row in sequence rather than all at once.